Constrained Co-evolutionary Metamorphic Differential Testing for Autonomous Systems with an Interpretability Approach: Our Approach

-where \(q(s)\) denotes the follow-up scenario and \(dist(i, j)\) represents a distance measure between scenarios \(i\) and \(j\).
-A typical choice for \(dist\), which accommodates both continuous and categorical variables, is the heterogeneous distance metric~\cite{wilson1997improved}. \Cref{eq:dissimilarity} measures how dissimilar a complete solution is from the set \(\mathbb{S}\) by considering the minimum distance between either the source or follow-up scenario and its nearest neighbor in \(\mathbb{S}\).
+A typical choice for \(dist\), which accommodates both continuous and categorical variables, is the heterogeneous distance metric as introduced in \cref{sec:archive-strategy}. \Cref{eq:dissimilarity} measures how dissimilar a complete solution is from the set \(\mathbb{S}\) by considering the minimum distance between either the source or follow-up scenario and its nearest neighbor in \(\mathbb{S}\).
 This approach ensures that at least one component of each complete solution closely resembles a real execution scenario from \(\mathbb{S}\), preserving relevance.
 Using the minimum rather than the average distance avoids inflating dissimilarity when a complete solution is very close to one scenario but far from others, which can result in a misleadingly moderate average that suggests the solution is farther from the set than it actually is.
 This constraint helps maintain the plausibility and practical relevance of the generated test cases, focusing the search on behavior differences that are not only theoretically interesting but also applicable in real-world \gls{as} deployments.